Ayu-web-cpu/Bank-Loan-Predictor/README.md

 ## 📝 Example Usage

 - Open the web app in your browser.
-- Enter values for age, income (up to ₹10 crore), education, and credit score.
+- Enter values for age, income , education and credit score.
 - Click "Predict Loan Approval" to see if the loan is likely to be approved.

 ---